 Shoulder seams: The next step was to attach the front bodice to the back bodice at the shoulders.

-This is because the pieces are quite small in a toddler dress, compared to an adult sized dress, so the construction sequence needs to be changed to allow for the smaller pieces.
+Therefore, because the pieces are quite small in a toddler dress, compared to an adult sized dress, the construction sequence needs to be changed to allow for the smaller pieces.

 But to make it softer and more “girly” for our granddaughter, I didn’t want to have cuffs.
 Eventually I decided on a three-quarter length sleeve with elastic that forms a ruffle.

 Side and underarm seam: I put in the sleeve hem and sewed the elastic into position on the sleeves, before closing the underarm seam.
 So the side and underarm seam was done in one.

 Attaching the skirt to the bodice: Before attaching the bodice to the skirt, I gathered the skirt.

 The pocket also made it back on the skirt.
 I think most kids enjoy pockets where they can “hide” things.
 Being it a stone from the park, a pebble from the beach, or their favorite toy that needs a home while accompanying them.

 I kept the curvy hemline that you normally have in men’s shirts, which has added a lovely different look to the little dress.